-CC: terry@ryecrofts.com.au
+CC: legal@twu.com.au terry@ryecrofts.com.au

-Dear Mr Suleyman
+Dear Mehmet Suleyman

-Transport Workers' Union of Australia-Victorian/Tasmanian Branch Financial Report for the year ended 31 December 2022 - FR2022/231
+Transport Workers' Union of Australia-Victorian/Tasmanian Branch Financial Report for the year ended 31 December 2023 - FR2023/217

-I acknowledge receipt of the financial report for the year ended 31 December 2022 for the Transport Workers' Union of Australia-Victorian/Tasmanian Branch (the reporting unit).
-The documents were lodged with the Fair Work Commission (the Commission) on 14 June 2023.
+I acknowledge receipt of the financial report for the year ended 31 December 2023 for the Transport Workers' Union of Australia-Victorian/Tasmanian Branch (the reporting unit).
+The documents were lodged with the Fair Work Commission (the Commission) on 12 June 2024.

 The financial report has now been filed.
+You are not required to take any further action in respect of the report lodged.